team20/team20.github.io/command_timers.md

 				// Run the mechanism
 			}
 		}

-		// Returns true when the command should end.
 		@Override
 		public boolean isFinished() {
 			// We can also use Duration.between to finish the command after a certain amount